 You ever hear of a Brita filter?
 I’ve been using one for years.
 I’m mostly a happy customer, except for those darn black bits of charcoal, and how dirty the water receptacle seems to get, it’s been fine.
 When I went to replace my old one recently, I suddenly realized how important a role perception plays in our buying decisions.
 I was at a Costco and automatically picked up the Brita which included 2 filters, stuck it in my cart, and assumed I would just cart off happily.
-Instead, I took out my iPhone and started doing some research on whether I was getting a good price.
+Instead, I took out my iPhone and started doing some research on whether I was getting a good price social media marketing.

 The price search led me to discover there were a lot of really pretty Brita filters.
 So, suddenly, I felt like the white one in my cart was not the one I wanted, and wow, how awesome that I could march over to Target and see if they had one of them pretty ones!
 And, I would be willing to suck up the few dollars difference for getting only one filter, just for the shiny, pretty one I wanted.
 Hmmmm.